-How to use a standalone Expo module in your project
+How to use a standalone Expo module

 Learn how to use a standalone module created with create-expo-module in your project by using a monorepo or publishing the package to npm.

 The recommended way to create an Expo module inside an existing application is described in the Expo Modules API: Get started guide.
-This page walkthrough two additional methods of using a module created with create-expo-module inside an existing project:
+This page outlines two additional methods of using a module created with create-expo-module inside an existing project:

 These methods are useful if you still want to keep the module separate from the application or share it with other developers.